luthfifr/ChromecastV4/README.md

 # ChromecastV4
-This repo is about integrating Google Chromecast SDK version 4 to iOS app
+This repo is about integrating Google Cast SDK version 4 to iOS app

 ## Important
 Please do `pod install` before build/run this project